Check our Moving Abroad Checklist for Expats For Your Next International Move

 During my time in Chile, I never bought a car and the contract with my company assured me that if they dismissed me, they would cover any fine on my rent agreement.
-It was not the case in Qatar, but since I was sharing my flat there, after resigning from my job, I just needed to find someone to substitute me.
+It was not the case in Qatar, but since I was sharing my flat there, after resigning from my job, I just needed to find someone to substitute for me.
 I also didn’t need to sell any car because my flatmate Matteo had a nice deal with me, where I paid for part of his fuel, so he took me to and from work.
 Another very helpful strategy was to always rent furnished apartments, so I didn’t need to buy and sell furniture or worse, move it from one country to another.

 It was good that I was living light since my last move was not smooth.
 I needed to use my Plan B, for a reason that is quite common and is still not in this article.
-Therefore, I ask again for your patience for a small personal story and promise it can be useful for you.
+Therefore, I ask again for your patience with a small personal story and promise it can be useful for you.

 Simultaneously, I also had a job offer from a huge e-commerce corporation in Poland.
 Even though Poland was a pleasant country to live in (and my girlfriend was Polish), I didn’t want to move from one big corp to another, so I refused their job and accepted the Spanish offer.
 A few days later, I gave my one-month notice period in Doha.

 Only two weeks before I finally leave for Spain, they called me and told me they didn’t have the resources needed to apply for my visa.
-They told me I should do it myself, by my own resources, and take the risk of losing anything invested if the government rejected my working Visa.
+They told me I should do it myself, with my own resources, and take the risk of losing anything invested if the government rejected my working Visa.